 - Search and Seizure

-If Your District has (or needs) an MOU:
+If Your District Has (or Needs) an Memorandum Of Understanding:

 Once You Identify the Issues, Identify your Audience

 You can aim your advocacy efforts towards a number of people or groups.
 You can host a meeting with local community members to discuss your findings and develop a group advocacy plan, reach out to allies in your local school's administrative staff (like the principal), or you can go straight to your district's school board and superintendent.